How to Make an Easter Egg Wreath

 Getting started

 The dollar store moss was a little tricky to work with because it doesn't really clump (it's a bunch of tiny little pieces).
-We used more glue with that moss and also found it was better to tuck that moss into the small holes between the grapevine so it would stay in place better.
+I used more glue with that moss and also found it was better to tuck that moss into the small holes between the grapevine so it would stay in place better.

 Designer tip: to make this wreath with kids, I would recommend using a foam ring for the wreath base because it will be easier to attach the eggs.

 A new wreath adds such a fresh and pretty look to the front door and makes it feel more welcoming!
+Or hang your handmade from from a mirror, antique window or chippy door for a fun nod to Easter inside your home!

-Pin it to remember
+Pin to Save

 bringing beauty to the ordinary,